Things to do in Shanghai

 This side of the city also houses Shanghai Pudong International Airport, while Shanghai Hongqiao Airport is over the Huangpu River in the Puxi district.
 An area of older and less dominating buildings, Puxi features the elegant Bund area whose varied architecture includes a surprising array of Art Deco.

-With a choice of shopping centres and small shops beneath brightly lit neon signs just like Chinatowns across the world, city shopping is fantastic.
+With a choice of shopping centres and small shops beneath brightly lit neon signs just like in Chinatowns across the world, city shopping is fantastic.

 Other must-see Shanghai attractions include the wonderful Shanghai Museum and the Jade Buddha Temple.
-For a break from the hustle and bustle head to the Yuyuan Gardens, the beach or peaceful Zhujiajiao Water Town in the west.
+For a break from the hustle and bustle head to the Yuyuan Gardens, the beach or the peaceful Zhujiajiao Water Town in the west.

 When is the best time to visit Shanghai?

-While it is usually peak tourist season during the summer, the best time to visit city is from October to November when the crowds are sparse and the weather is chilly and comfortable.
+While it is usually peak tourist season during the summer, the best time to visit the city is from October to November when the crowds are sparse and the weather is chilly and comfortable.